why AMC Entertainment Holdings Inc [AMC] is a Good Choice for Investors After New Price Target of $5.02

 B. Riley Securities have made an estimate for AMC Entertainment Holdings Inc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on February 29, 2024.
 While these analysts kept the previous recommendation, Citigroup raised their target price from $15.50 to $4.75.
 The new note on the price target was released on September 26, 2023, representing the official price target for AMC Entertainment Holdings Inc stock.
 Previously, the target price had yet another raise to $19, while Wedbush analysts kept a Neutral rating on AMC stock.

-AMC Entertainment Holdings Inc [AMC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.38.
-With this latest performance, AMC shares gained by 9.14% in over the last four-week period, additionally sinking by -47.04% over the last 6 months – not to mention a drop of -91.66% in the past year of trading.
+AMC Entertainment Holdings Inc [AMC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.26.
+With this latest performance, AMC shares dropped by -7.50% in over the last four-week period, additionally sinking by -45.45% over the last 6 months – not to mention a drop of -88.05% in the past year of trading.

 AMC Entertainment Holdings Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.71 and a Current Ratio set at 0.74.